 To summarise, the evidence clearly shows that we should all be making sure that our vitamin D levels are adequate.
 In fact, the benefits of vitamin D are now so widely recognised that the pharmaceutical industry is trying to develop a patentable drug version of vitamin D that can be given in high doses without the side effects, namely excess calcium accumulation, which occurs with very high-dose vitamin D. At least that’s their story.
 Personally, I would recommend sticking with the natural vitamin D molecule, and not taking more than 50mcg a day.

 In the pursuit of optimum nutrition, I recommend eating oily fish three times a week (a serving of salmon or mackerel provides around 8.75mcg or 350iu); eating six free-range eggs a week (an egg provides 0.5mcg, or 20iu); exposing your skin to the sun every day (you’ll make around 10mcg or 400iu) with 20 minutes exposure between 10.00am and 2.00 pm); and supplementing at least 15mcg (600iu) daily.
 That will give you around 30mcg (1200iu) a day in total.
-If you are mainly vegetarian and don’t eat vitamin D-enriched foods, eggs or dairy produce, and do not get substantial exposure to sunlight, I would recommend supplementing your diet with 15-30mcg (600–1200iu) of vitamin D. This level is found in some multivitamins and also in some calcium and magnesium supplements.
+If you are mainly vegetarian and don’t eat vitamin D-enriched foods, eggs or dairy produce, and do not get substantial exposure to sunlight, I would recommend supplementing your diet with 15-30mcg (600–1200iu) of vitamin D. This level is found in some multivitamins and also in some calcium and What it does: Strengthens bones and teeth, promotes healthy muscles by helping them to relax, also important for PMS, important for heart muscles and nervous… supplements.
 During the winter months (November to April in the northern hemisphere), it’s probably worth supplementing an additional 25mcg (1,000iu) and possibly more, especially if you are older and live in the far north.
 If you live in a hot country, however, and are exposed to substantial amounts of sunlight, be careful that you are not getting too much dietary vitamin D, because an excess has a negative effect on calcium balance, as I have explained.

 1. J.M.
 Lappe, et al., ‘Vitamin D and calcium supplementation reduces cancer risk: results of a randomized trial’, American Journal of Clinical Nutrition, 2007 June;85(6):1586–91